EGI-Federation/fedcloud-documentation/source/aod.rst

   generation sequencing (NGS), microarray, proteomics and sequence data.
 Users can save and share automatic analysis workflows, and visualize data interactively using a built-in genome browser and many other visualizations.

   Access via the `FutureCatania Science Gateway <https://fgsg.ct.infn.it/egissod/web/ssod/chipster-user-account-instructions>`.

 * `Galaxy <https://galaxyproject.org/>`_ is an open, web-based platform for data intensive biomedical research.

   Access via the EC3 portal `EC3 portal`_.

 ..
 TODO: add the EC3 + Galaxy documentation
    Instructions on how to use Galaxy workflows with EC3 are available [https://wiki.egi.eu/wiki/Galaxy_workflows_with_EC3 here].

+..
+This is commented out for the time being until we properly clarify what's going on with WS-PGRADE
    * AutoDock Vina is an open-source software for doing molecular docking.
    Access via `WS-PGRADE/gUSE portal <https://ltos-gateway.lpds.sztaki.hu/web/wizard/help>`_ .

 * `NAMD <http://www.ks.uiuc.edu/Research/namd/>`_ is a parallel molecular dynamics code designed for high-performance simulation of large bio-molecular systems.

   Access via the EC3 portal `EC3 portal`_.

 Tools
 :::::